 Horror movie villains are traditionally male.
-While there definitely are slashers where the killer turns out to be female at the end, they’re very uncommon.
+While there are slashers where the killer turns out to be female at the end, they’re not entirely common.
 Even more uncommon, though, is to see female antagonists at the forefront of their own franchise.
-When you think about it, you may find that it takes some time to call any examples to mind.
+When you think about it, you may find it takes some time to call any examples to mind.

 But a handful of series have done it.
 They’re usually not in theaters, they typically go straight to video and fly under the radar, but they are out there.
 Some of them you’ve probably even heard of.
 Everyone can likely think of at least one example.
 But just the fact that you have to think about it to come up with a single example should be all it takes to tell you that there probably aren’t enough out there.

-Baby Firefly may not always be the leader in Rob Zombie’s ‘70’s throwback horror hits, but she keeps the more outwardly unstable Otis and Spaulding together and focused quite a few times.
-Not to mention the fact that the whole mass-murdering family is led by Mama Firefly, the matriarch of the clan.
+Baby Firefly may not always be the leader in Rob Zombie’s ‘70s throwback horror hits, but she keeps the more outwardly unstable family members together and focused quite a few times.
+Not to mention the fact that the whole mass-murdering family is led by Mama Firefly, the matriarch of the clan in the first two films.
 While Doctor Satan has his part to play in things, this is a female-driven enterprise of fear.

 It may not be as memorable as the other entries on this list and only watchable for its absolute campiness, but Witchouse does have its own kind of charm.
 What appears to be an attempt by Full Moon to cash in on the success of the slightly higher-budgeted Night of the Demons, albeit ten years later, Witchouse and its sequels still make for a good laugh and an evening’s entertainment.

 One of the more obvious female-driven franchises, Species had two theatrical releases before ultimately going the route of straight-to-video and Syfy Channel original sequels.
 Still, it’s a watchable franchise with a standout original, centering on an alien who takes human form and is driven to find a mate at any cost.